 Are You Planning to Retire Soon?

-Are you planning to retire within the next nine months?
-If so, ERSRI offers group retirement counseling sessions at our Warwick office.
+Are you planning to retire within the next year?
+If so, ERSRI offers individual retirement counseling sessions.
 During your counseling session, ERSRI will provide you with a benefit estimate and the required retirement forms.
 You may also want to review ERSRI's Retirement Planning Checklist.

 Please schedule your counseling session six to nine months before retirement by calling ERSRI at 401-462-7600.